-The remainder of the presentation tries to answer these questions by looking at the following nested transformations.
+The remainder of the paper tries to answer these questions by looking at the following nested transformations.
 Note that, all else remaining the same, each of these transformations works in favour of the Top 0.01%:

-- Within national income, the shift from labour to non-labour income (line 2 in Table 2). - Within non-labour income, the shift from non-capital to capital income (line 3). - Within capital income, the shift from net interest to pretax profit (line 4). - Within pretax profit, the shift from corporate tax to after-tax profit (line 5).
+- Within national income, the shift from labour to non-labour income (line 2 in Table 2). - Within non-labour income, the shift from non-capital to capital income (line 3).

-12 The guideline here is very rudimentary and by no means exhaustive.
+&lt;sup>12 The guideline here is very rudimentary and by no means exhaustive.
 Needless to say, it does not preclude different and/or more detailed analyses of power.